 Does Google search extract or abstract information?

 Sergey Brin was interested in “…search engines, information extraction from unstructured sources, and data mining of large text collections and scientific data…” (my italics), according to his vita on the paper in which he first proposed the Google search engine, along with Lawrence Page, while both PhD candidates at Stanford university in the 1990s.
 True, as it currently works, Google searches mostly abstracts that summarize research papers but can it further abstract that information into a coherent whole, as humans do?

-Abstraction is generally believed to be a uniquely human trait and the basis of our intelligence and creativity.
+Abstraction is considered an important human trait and the basis of our intelligence and creativity.
 As when a character asks in Ex Machina: “The computer can play chess, but does it know what chess is?”
 Children form abstract ideas from real life experiences, only later from language.
 Abstract paintings do not represent any specific objects but can evoke memories or suggest ideas and feelings.
 It is an important movement in 20th century art, even though it is a natural process that occurs in paintings and sculptures since cave times, from the earliest human artists.
 And also, would a computer know what beauty is?
 Well, let’s see.

 Joe Z. Tsien a decade ago had translated the real-time coding of memory formation in neurons in the mouse hippocampus (a center of the brain for explicit memory), into the binary code of the computer.
 He discovered that groups of neurons, called neural cliques are organized in a categorical and hierarchical manner, from general to specific, with the general feature-coding cliques at the bottom of the pyramid (report here).
 So abstraction is inherent in the mammalian brain.
-It becomes more highly developed in humans with our larger neocortex.
+It becomes more highly developed in humans with our larger neocortex, and of course, language.

 Yes, we evolve, like we always have.
 But can we live forever?